AhmedMohamedZein/Image-Processing-API/README.md

 - The images that you need to build the application interface should be placed in the './full' folder.

-- There is a chached file called './thumb' that chaches the resized image for future use, without needing to resize it agin and agin.
+- There is a chached file called './thumb' that caches the resized image for future use, without needing to resize it agin and agin.

 ## Scripts